 I want to start this by saying I live in a state where it is illegal to sell cookies or baked goods from home unless you have a separate kitchen and do a million things to get approved!
 I don’t sell my cookies but, maybe someday the Tennessee Cottage Laws will change and allow me to sell.
-Even though I don’t sell, I might be able to help you with your orders.
+Even though I don’t sell, I might be able to help you with a few tips on taking orders.
 The first thing you need to do before you start selling cookies it to contact your your local health departments or the state Department of Agriculture and see what the laws in your area are.
 One night at Cookie Con, I had the pleasure of sitting and chatting with a group of lovely ladies named Ashley, Jackie, Vickie and Penny.
-They asked me questions about pricing and orders and I asked them questions and we had a great brainstorming session.
+They asked me questions about pricing and for tips on taking orders.
+I asked them questions and we had a great brainstorming session.
 I can’t wait to share what we discussed.
 Before I rushed home and started typing, I called a few friends that do sell cookies and got some advice from them.
 Here is what we all talked about.
 (BTW the tutorial for this platter is here and here.)

 DON’T DO THIS ANYMORE!!!
 I didn’t mean to yell!
 You, your time, and your sanity are worth so much more then these frustrations.
 Here is how we are going to work together to make your life easier and your orders more efficient.
 We are going to break this down into 3 parts to help you get paid what you need to make a profit.

-This is not part one but do it anyway.
+This is not part one of tips on taking orders but, do it anyway.
 Go to Sweet Sugar Bells Pricing Post here.
 Look at how she made a pricing scale for her cookies.
 You should do the same based on your skill level and what cookies in your area will sell for.
 Some areas will pay more than other.
 Sad but true!
 As your skill level grows, you should adjust your prices.

 Why is a form important:

-- You won’t be tied up on the phone for 40 minutes trying to get the information from someone while trying to cook dinner.
+- If you email the form you won’t be tied up on the phone for 40 minutes trying to get the information from someone while trying to cook dinner.

 - When your potential client emails you the questionnaire back, you have a few minutes to think.